stephenangelico/Merrily/README.md

 python merrily/client.py
 ```

 Make sure to specify the correct host to connect to.
+Also check that the media
+player command is correct, or comment out the `check_call()` line with a `#`.

 There are also SystemD service installers for `doorbell.py` and `client.py`: